Zionism: British Mandate and development of the Zionist quasi-state

 As secretary general of the Histadrut and leader of the Zionist labor movement, Ben-Gurion adopted similar strategies and objectives as Weizmann during this period, disagreeing primarily on issues of specific tactical moves up until 1939.
 The middle class grew dramatically in size with the arrival of the fourth aliyah in 1924, motivating a political shift within the labor movement.
 It was during this period that the political strategy of the labor movement would solidify.
 The founding of the Mapai party unified the labor movement, making it the dominant force.
 The party saw economic control as essential to facilitating Zionist settlement and achieving political power: "the economic question is not one of class; it is a national question".
 For Ben-Gurion, the transformation from "working class to nation" was intertwined with his rejection of diaspora life, as he would declare: the "weak, unproductive, parasitical Jewish masses" must be converted "to productive labor" in service of the nation.

+Sara Roy argues that the mandatory administration implemented policies that favored the development of the capitalist sector, predominantly associated with the Jewish community, while disadvantaging the Arab non-capitalist sector.
+Between 1933 and 1937, government spending was concentrated in two main areas—development and economic services, and defense—with the former focusing on infrastructural improvements (such as railways, roads, bridges, and other public works) that were particularly beneficial for capitalist production.
+The mandate also included an article describing self-governing institutions intended only for the Jewish population of Palestine.
+No similar support or recognition was provided to the Arab majority during the time of the mandate.
+By enabling the Zionist institutions to serve as a parallel government to the Mandate, Roy argues, the British facilitated the separation of the economy and legitimized their quasi-state status.
+Accordingly, these institutions were able to funnel resources into the Jewish sector in Palestine.